nmstreethran/ml-elec-model/docs/index.rst

 Unless otherwise stated:

 - Python scripts, Jupyter notebooks and any other form of code or snippets (e.g., shell scripts) in this repository are licensed under the `MIT License <https://opensource.org/licenses/MIT>`__.
-- content, images and documentation are licensed under the `Creative Commons Attribution 4.0 International (CC BY 4.0) License <https://creativecommons.org/licenses/by/4.0/>`__.
+- content, images and documentation are licensed under a `Creative Commons Attribution 4.0 International (CC BY 4.0) License <https://creativecommons.org/licenses/by/4.0/>`__.

 Credits
 ~~~~~~~